Zeynep Akata

-Zeynep Akata is a professor of computer science at the University of Tübingen where she leads the Explainable Machine Learning group.
-Akata is also a Senior Research Scientist at the Max Planck Institute for Intelligent Systems, Tübingen.
+Zeynep Akata is a Liesel Beckmann Distinguished professor of computer science at the Technical University of Munich where she leads the Interpretable and Reliable Machine Learning chair.
+Akata is also the director of the Helmholtz Institute for Explainable Machine Learning.

 Education and career

-Akata received her Ph.D. in computer science at the INRIA Grenoble-Rhônes-Alpes.
+Akata received her undergraduate degree in Trakya University in Turkey, her MSc from RWTH Aachen and Ph.D. in computer science at the INRIA Grenoble-Rhônes-Alpes.
 She was a post-doctoral research fellow at the Max Planck Institute for Informatics with Bernt Schiele and at University of California, Berkeley with Trevor Darrell.
-Akata was an assistant professor at the University of Amsterdam from 2017 to 2019 before joining the University of Tübingen in 2019.
+Akata was an assistant professor at the University of Amsterdam from 2017 to 2019 and she was a full professor at the Cluster of Excellence Machine Learning at the University of Tübingen between 2019 and 2023.
+While in Tübingen, Akata was also a senior research scientist at the Max Planck Institute for Intelligent Systems, Tübingen.

 Research

-Akata's research interests focus on explainable machine learning, multi-modal learning, and low-shot learning.
+Akata's research interests focus on Explainable Multimodal Machine Learning which is in the intersection between Machine Learning, Computer Vision and Natural Language Processing.